homeisfar/AndroidTutorial2/README.md

 It's true!
 The Conan O'Brien v.
 Steve Buscemi Tic Tac Toe that everyone has been waiting for on Android finally exists!

-This app was largely written as a tutorial for Android, so while it is just the classic came of TTT, there are a number of important things that happen here which required learning.
+This app was largely written as a tutorial for Android, so while it is just the classic game of TTT, there are a number of important things that happen here which required learning.
 They include:

 - How to use intents to start new activities
 - How to store data in a Bundle to be able to handle things like rotating the device and displaying a landscape view